xbst/KUSBA/README.md

 <br>

 This file will be updated with the list of known vendors if vendors decide to sell assembled KUSBA PCBs.
+If you are a venodor; I can add links to your store above, DM me on Discord for details.

 <br>

 If you want to sell KUSBA PCBs, you are allowed to, and you will not owe me any royalties. **You cannot claim that I endorse the sale**.
 You can check the license file for more information.
 However, if you **wish** to give me a share, you can [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).
-I can add links to your store above, DM me on Discord for details.

 ## Version 2